The Bear Says What About The Boeing Company (BA)?

-The Boeing Company (NYSE: BA) have slipped -1.53% since today opening bell.
+The Boeing Company (NYSE: BA) have slipped -0.74% since today opening bell.
 First, let’s talk about the stock movement.
-The company report on August 28, 2020 that Boeing Donates More Than $10 Million to Support Racial Equity and Social Justice Nonprofits and Programs.
-As its trading volume dropped significantly and passed its daily average at 5.37 million shares.
+The company report on September 9, 2020 that Boeing Appoints Dandridge to Lead Communications.
+As its trading volume dropped significantly and passed its daily average at 6.26 million shares.
 Before peaking at $391.00 per share as its 52 week high, the Industrials giant hit all-time low of $89.00 per share in 03/18/20.
-As of now, BA trading high at $166.90 per share and has seemingly settled at around $161.08 per share, still down from its level of $227.17 at which it had traded for months.
+As of now, BA trading high at $165.94 per share and has seemingly settled at around $165.35 per share, still down from its level of $170.20 at which it had traded for months.

 Looking at Key Indicators